leoneperdigao/aws-cdk-building-blocks/README.md

 the entire deploy process to AWS.
 The reason for this is to align with the existing pipeline process which takes the CloudFormation YAML file as part of the deployment process.

+### Useful building blocks

+* Lambda factory with kinesis subscription
+* API Gateway based on Swagger Specs, with dashboard
+* Standard tags (can be extended)
+* Standard Stack parameters (can be extended)

 ## Getting started
 The resources from this repository are consumed by other repositories by